WeblateOrg/weblate/docs/admin/install.rst

 Database setup for Weblate
 --------------------------

-It is recommended to run Weblate with some database server.
+It is recommended to run Weblate with PostgreSQL database server.
 Using a SQLite backend is really only suitable for testing purposes.

 .. seealso::